 - A certificate of the Staatsexamen NT2 programme II

 - A certificate issued by an Adult Learning Centre (in Dutch: CVO or 'Centrum voor Volwassenenonderwijs'), minimum level 3 (richtgraad 3) (final certificate including all modules)

 - European Baccalaureate with “L1” in Dutch

-- International Baccalaureate with “Language A (HL)”
+- International Baccalaureate with “Language A (HL)” in Dutch

 Validity of language certificates: the validity of the certificate proving your language proficiency cannot be older than 5 years following the date of issue.
 If the validity period is expired applicants are strongly encouraged to provide an updated certificate or additional proof that you maintained the level of your language skills since then.